kulkarnisharvari1709/Experiment-12/README.md

 ✅ Conclusion:

 This program demonstrates how a constructor defined inside a class can be used to automatically initialize object data at the time of creation.
 It reinforces the basic understanding of constructors and object initialization in C++.

+Program 4:
+AIM:
+To write a C++ program that demonstrates the use of a copy constructor by copying data from one object to another.

+Software Used:

+VS Code

+Theory:

+In C++, a copy constructor is a special constructor used to create a new object as a copy of an existing object.
+It is particularly useful when:

+Objects need to be passed by value.

+We want to manually control how the data is copied, especially for pointer or array members.

+Key Concepts in the Program:

+The class student contains:

+Private data members: roll number, name (character array), and fee.

+A parameterized constructor to initialize object data.

+A copy constructor to copy values from another student object.

+A display() function to output the data.

+In main():

+Object s is created using the parameterized constructor.

+Object manjeet is created using the copy constructor, which copies all values from s.

+Both objects then display their values using the display() method.

+✅ Conclusion:

+This program successfully demonstrates how a copy constructor works in C++.
+It shows how one object (manjeet) can be initialized with the values of another object (s) at the time of creation.
+Understanding copy constructors is essential for efficient memory management and correct behavior in object-oriented programs involving complex data.